bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Create Swap File (not needed on VMs)

+1. Run `free --mebi` to display the total number of mebibytes of RAM your system has.
+The number is in the table under `Mem` and `total`.
+We'll use this number in the next command.
-1. Run `dd if=/dev/zero of=/mnt/swapfile bs=1M count=24576 status=progress` to create the swap file, where the count is the number of mebibytes you want the swap file to be (usually around 1.5 times the size of your RAM)
+1. Run `dd if=/dev/zero of=/mnt/swapfile bs=1M count=XXXXX status=progress` to create the swap file, where XXXXX is the number of mebibytes you want the swap file to be (usually around 1.5 times the size of your RAM)
 1. Run `chmod 600 /mnt/swapfile` to set the right permissions on it
 1. Run `mkswap /mnt/swapfile` to make it an actual swap file
 1. Run `swapon /mnt/swapfile` to turn it on